-This starts in the lower layer of the epidermis and accounts for about 70% of keratinocytic skin cancers.
-BCC:
+This starts in the lower layer of the epidermis.
+It makes up about 70% of non-melanoma skin cancers.

-- commonly develops on areas of the body that receive high sun exposure, such as the head, face, neck, shoulders, back, lower arms and lower legs, but it can start anywhere on the body
+- usually develops on sun-exposed areas of the body, such as the head, face, neck, shoulders, back, lower arms and lower legs, but it can occur anywhere on the body

 - may appear as a pearl-coloured lump or as a slightly scaly area that is shiny and pale or bright pink in colour, although some BCCs have a darker colour

-- may bleed and become inflamed.
-Some BCCs heal then become inflamed again, often in a three-month cycle.
+- may bleed and become inflamed; some BCCs seem to heal then become inflamed again

 - usually appears on parts of the body most often exposed to the sun, such as the head, neck, hands, forearms and lower legs, but it can start anywhere on the body

-- may bleed and become inflamed and be tender to touch
+- may bleed and become inflamed, and is often tender to touch

 - often appears as a thickened red, scaly or crusted spot or rapidly growing lump

-- can often appear as a new or existing spot on the body that changes in size, shape or colour over several weeks or months
+- can appear as a new or existing spot on the body that changes size, shape or colour over several weeks or months

-- often has an irregular edge and a flat or raised surface
+- often has an irregular edge and either a flat or raised surface

-- may be more than one colour (brown, black, blue, red, white, light grey or pink).
+- may be more than one colour (brown, black, blue, red, white, light grey, pink or skincoloured)

-Superficial melanoma - brownish spot with an asymmetrical shape and colour
+- mole with an irregular shape and uneven colour

 What about other skin spots?

-A mole (naevus) is a normal growth on the skin that develops when the pigment-producing cells of the skin (melanocytes) grow in groups.
-Moles can be brown, black or skin-coloured and are usually round or oval.
+A mole (naevus) is a normal growth on the skin that develops when the skin's pigment-producing cells (melanocytes) grow in groups.

 Moles are very common.
 Some people have many moles on their body – this can run in families.
-Overexposure to the sun, especially in childhood, can also cause moles.
+Overexposure to the sun, especially in childhood, can also increase the number of moles.

 Sunspots (solar or actinic keratoses)

-Red, flat, scaly spots on the skin that feel rough are called sunspots (solar or actinic keratoses).
-They usually occur in people over 40 on areas of skin frequently exposed to the sun, such as the head, neck, hands, forearms and legs.
-Rarely, sunspots develop into SCC.
+Anyone can develop sunspots, but they occur more often in people over 40, generally on skin that's frequently exposed to the sun, such as the head, neck, hands, forearms and legs.

 Who is at risk?

-Anyone can develop skin cancer.
-However, the risk is higher in people who have:
+Anyone can develop skin cancer, but it's more common the older you are.
+The risk is also higher in people who have:

-- fair skin, especially if it burns easily, is prone to freckles and doesn’t tan
+- fair or freckled skin, especially if it burns easily and doesn't tan

 - actively tanned or used solariums